It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 The following are widely considered to be due for a refurbishment or are expected to close to make way for newly-announced projects.
 Our list below is based on preliminary announcements by Disney and/or educated speculation.
 Nonetheless, there is no official word on exactly when (or, in some cases, if) these refurbishments will actually occur.

-• Dinoland, U.S.A (Animal Kingdom) — Expect phased closures to rides and the surrounding areas from Fall 2024 through 2027 to make way for Pueblo Esperanza, a new Tropical Americas land.
+• Dinoland, U.S.A (Animal Kingdom) — Expect phased closures to rides and the surrounding areas to continue through 2027 to make way for Pueblo Esperanza, a new Tropical Americas land.
+See What’s New article linked below for further details.

 • It’s Tough to Be a Bug (Animal Kingdom) — Expected to permanently close to make way for Zootopia: Better Zoogether!, a new Zootopia themed show (which opens in Winter 2025)

-• Journey Into Imagination (EPCOT) — Long rumored to be (over)due for a refresh, with a few permit filings further fueling speculation
+• Journey Into Imagination (EPCOT) — Long rumored to be (over)due for a refresh, with a few permit filings occasionally further fueling speculation

 • Spaceship Earth (EPCOT) — Major refurbishment announced but postponed indefinitely